 * an internal structure called ‘name-SOA‘ with its required internal machinery;

-* a component data accessors ‘name-slotName-AREF‘ and
+* a component data accessors ‘name-slotName‘ and

 complexity (their usage is discouraged though because of poor caching